Twigman/fshare/README.md

 ## Preparation

-Before you start the service for the first time, make sure...:<br />
+Before you start the service for the first time, make sure...<br />
 ... the configured upload folder exists<br />
 ... neither the database file exists nor the home folder (name = uuid) is present in the upload folder